mthorrell/gbnet/README.md

 Clone and pip install.

-# Basic training of a GBM with this package
+# Basic training of a GBM

 ```python
 import time